Joseph Tang Yuange

-Joseph Tang Yuange (唐遠閣 (唐远阁, Táng Yuǎngé); born November 17, 1963) is a Sichuanese (Chinese) Catholic priest and Bishop of the Roman Catholic Diocese of Chengdu since 2016.
+Joseph Tang Yuange (唐遠閣 (唐远阁, Táng Yuǎngé); born November 17, 1963) is a Sichuanese Roman Catholic priest and Bishop of the Diocese of Chengdu since 2016.

 Biography

 Tang was born in Jintang County, Sichuan, on November 17, 1963.
 From 1984 to 1988 he studied at the Sichuan Catholic Theological and Philosophical College.

 He was ordained a priest in 1991.
 He was elected Bishop of Chengdu.
 He accepted the episcopacy with the papal mandate on November 30, 2016.